mbreisch/ANNIEDAQV4/README.md

 # Concept
 ****************************

 The main executable creates a ToolChain which is an object that holds Tools.
-Tools are added to the ToolChain and then the ToolChain can be told to Initialise Execute and Finalise each tool in the chain.
+Tools are added to the ToolChain and then the ToolChain can be told to Initialise Execute and Finalise each Tool in the chain.

-The ToolChain also holds a uesr defined DataModel which each tool has access too and can read ,update and modify.
+The ToolChain also holds a uesr defined DataModel which each Tool has access too and can read ,update and modify.
 This is the method by which data is passed between Tools.

-User Tools can be generated for use in the tool chain by incuding a Tool header.
+User Tools can be generated for use in the ToolChain by included scripts.

 For more information consult the ToolFramework manual: